Samsung promotes son and heir closer to top job

-SEOUL Samsung Electronics Co pushed the anointed heir of the company Chairman closer to the top job on Wednesday as the it cemented a global lead in smartphones with a stock price that is close to record highs.
+SEOUL Samsung Electronics Co (005930.KS) pushed the annointed heir of the company Chairman closer to the top job on Wednesday as it cemented a global lead in smartphones with a stock price that is close to record highs.

 The promotion of the snappily-dressed and bespectacled Jay Y. Lee, aged 44, to the job of vice chairman comes after Samsung marked the 25th anniversary of his father Lee Kun-hee's chairmanship last week.